leonefamily/fetchvk/README.md

 ![image](https://user-images.githubusercontent.com/77976599/156900448-abb44ed2-6adf-4acd-a473-df30fe9923cb.png)

-When done, double click "gui.py", enter path to the archive and to the folder you want to save data in.
+When done, double click "gui.pyw", enter path to the archive and to the folder you want to save data in.
 If the archive is already unpacked, check the checkbox "Archive is a folder" and enter path to unpacked archive location.
 If you'd like to see all text output from the script, keep "Verbose" checkbox checked, if unchecked, it will only show warnings and errors.
 If "Close when done" is checked, window will disappear after downloading is done.
 Should you encounter any errors, don't hesitate to contact me.

 ###### ru